Rent a Car Without a Credit Card: Use This Trick to Avoid a Big Deposit

 You may know this frustration: One Christmas, I scraped together money for a flight home and budgeted enough to cover the $80 to rent a car for the weekend.

 But because I was paying with a debit card, I was charged a $350 deposit.

 To make that deposit, the company put a hold on my debit card.
 That meant for the duration of the rental, $350 of my money was unavailable.

-Worse, I had to wait about a week and a half after the trip to see the refund available in my bank account.
+Worse, I had to wait about a week and a half after the trip to see the deposit refunded in my bank account.
 I’m not sure about you, but I don’t usually have the luxury to just give up $350 for a couple weeks!

-Renting a car is particularly difficult, because the amount of the deposit can be so high compared to the cost of rental.
+Renting a car is particularly difficult because the amount of the deposit can be so high compared to the cost of the rental.
 That’s if you’re allowed to pay with a debit card at all.

 These authorizations are understandable from a business’s point of view: It needs some assurance that it won’t lose money if you cause damage or fail to pay what you owe.

 When you pay with a credit card, the credit card company ensures you’ll make the payment, and you’re responsible for paying the credit card company.

-When you pay with a debit card, a business runs the risk that you could take off or cause damage that costs more than what’s available in your bank account.
+When you pay with a debit card, a business runs the risk that you could take off or cause damage that costs more than what’s in your bank account.

-But most of us are good, honest people.
+But most of us are good, honest people (and responsible drivers).
 It’s frustrating to face barriers put in place to protect businesses against dishonest jerks.